DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Interactive Visualizations**: The app uses **Plotly** to create interactive charts, including bar charts for budget vs. expenses, pie charts for expense distribution, and line charts for cumulative expenses.

   This project was an excellent exercise in building a practical and interactive web application using Streamlit.
 I gained experience in managing session states, creating dynamic visualizations, and designing a user-friendly interface.
 The app is well-suited for travelers who want to organize their trips efficiently and stay on top of their budgets.
+* Day 343: 🔒 Metadata Analysis Tool in Python 📂

+  Today, I worked on a **Metadata Analysis Tool** using Python, with a focus on file processing, metadata extraction, and user-friendly interface design.
+The tool allows users to analyze and manage metadata from various file types, including images, PDFs, and Word documents.
+Below are the key highlights:

+  - **Metadata Extraction**: The tool extracts metadata from images (JPEG, PNG), PDFs, and Word documents (DOCX).
+For images, it uses the `Pillow` library to read EXIF data.
+For PDFs, it uses `pdfplumber`, and for Word documents, it uses `python-docx`.

+  - **User-Friendly Interface**: The tool features a modern and intuitive graphical user interface (GUI) built with `Tkinter`.
+The dark theme and well-designed buttons make it comfortable for users to interact with the application.

+  - **Batch Processing**: Users can select multiple files at once for analysis or metadata removal.
+This feature is particularly useful for handling large numbers of files efficiently.

+  - **Metadata Removal**: For image files, the tool provides an option to remove metadata, ensuring privacy and security.
+This is done by saving the image without EXIF data using the `Pillow` library.

+  - **Export Functionality**: Users can export the metadata analysis results to a `.csv` or `.txt` file.
+This makes it easy to save and share the results for further analysis or reporting.

+  - **Logging**: All actions, such as file analysis and metadata removal, are logged to a file (`metadata_tool_log.txt`).
+This provides an audit trail for tracking user activities.

+  - **Error Handling**: The tool includes robust error handling to manage unsupported file types or corrupted files gracefully.
+Users are notified of any issues through clear error messages.

+  This project was an excellent exercise in combining file processing, metadata management, and GUI development.
+I gained valuable experience in working with different file formats, designing user-friendly interfaces, and implementing practical features like batch processing and logging.
+The tool is not only functional but also visually appealing, making it a great addition to my portfolio.